pelias/pelias-ios-sdk/.github/CONTRIBUTING.md

-# Contributing to Pelias for Android
+# Contributing to Pelias for iOS

-Contributor guidelines for the Pelias Android SDK.
+Contributor guidelines for the Pelias iOS SDK.